 Are you thinking of buying a V6 but don’t know which to choose?
 Or are you confused about the differences between the Absolute, Animal and other models?
 To help you find the best V6 for your requirements, we’ve compared each model below.

-We love the Dyson V6 range at SpotlessVacuum.co.uk.
+We loved the Dyson V6 range at SpotlessVacuum.co.uk.
 When it was first released, there were few cordless vacuums that could compete in terms of raw suction power and convenient design.
 It’s also a highly versatile vacuum that’s relatively lightweight.

-Even though both the Dyson V7 and Dyson V8 have superseded it with stronger suction and longer battery life (check out our Dyson V8 Absolute Vs Animal page for a comparison of this series), the V6 is still a popular option due to its lower price and excellent performance.
-Dyson has also expanded the range to meet the requirements of more people.
+Even though both the Dyson V7 and Dyson V8 have superseded it with stronger suction and longer battery life (check out our Dyson V8 Absolute Vs Animal page for a comparison of this series), the V6 is still popular due to its lower price and excellent performance.
+Dyson has also expanded the V6 range to meet the requirements of more people.

 The downside to these extra V6 models is that choosing can be confusing.
 While it’s great to have choice, we think Dyson has made it surprisingly difficult to find out exactly how the V6 models compare.